akshayrdeodhar/akshayrdeodhar.github.io/about/index.md

 music (western and Hindustani), Chess, and Badminton.
 I've a writer in our college's magazine team, and have written some weird but highly entertaining articles.
-I have a long-unfulfilled wish of running a Dungeons and Dragons campaign in a highly detained steampunk world.
+I have a long-unfulfilled wish of running a Dungeons and Dragons campaign in a highly detailed steampunk world.
 I learned a bit of sculling during my summer break after second year, but have a tendency to fall into the Mutha river from the stablest of boats.